lolphish/ANSI-C/README.md

-Programs written mostly in ICS53: Principles of System Design
+Programs written mostly in ICS53: Principles of System Design.